ansible/awx/docs/auth/session.md

 hijack cookies will only get the `session_id` itself, which does not imply any critical user info, is valid only for a limited time, and can be revoked at any time.

-> Note: The CSRF token will by default allow HTTP.
-To increase security, the `CSRF_COOKIE_SECURE` setting should be set to True.

 ## Usage

 In session authentication, users log in using the `/api/login/` endpoint.
 A GET to `/api/login/` displays the